zuplo-samples/json-merge-patch/docs/index.md

 '
 ```

-The API will return a 200 response with the `targgetId`:
+The API will return a 200 response with the `targetId`:
 ```json
 {
   "targetId": "abc1234"